kafamem/msone-kafagym/README.md

 <ul>
     <li>The site is responsive on all device sizes.</li><br>
     <li>Cards on home page are interactive upon hovering.</li><br>
     <li>The eKafaGym app link on About Us page targets to function after learning about software develpment.
-For now, it <br>
-    only points to membership sign up page.</li><br>
+For now, it only points to membership sign up page.</li><br>
 </ul>

 ### Features Left to implement
 <ul>
     <li>Upon completing the JavaScript module, I hope to bring the site more to life through the design and use of interactive features.</li><br>
-    <li>The showcase background picture on home which is now fixed will be replaced by a JavaScript slider function to allow a quick scan of<br>
-    site content but at the same time creating an interactive site function.<br>
+    <li>The showcase background picture on home which is now fixed will be replaced by a JavaScript slider function to allow a quick scan of site content but at the same time creating an interactive site function.<br>
     <li>JavaScript will all also intervene in creating an interchangeable sign up vs. log in functionalities.
-It should be noted that the sign up form and log in<br>
-    point to nowhere at this stage as there is a need for backend design to ensure a fully functional sign up and log in form.<br>
+It should be noted that the sign up form and log in point to nowhere at this stage as there is a need for backend design to ensure a fully functional sign up and log in form.<br>
     <li>Contact us form does not go beyond what is displayed on Contact Us page as well since there is a need for backend design.<br>
 </ul>